xyz2tex/svg2tikz/docs/moduleguide.rst

         - ``arrows`` -- Use the making defined by the arrow option
    :type t: string

-   :param arrows: Tikz marking used in the marking mode.
+   :param arrow: Tikz marking used in the marking mode.
 Allowed values:

         - ``latex``  (default)
         - ``stealth``